Temporary Buildings (Tents)

 Class 3 - Temporary Use Tent/Special Events Tents less than 60 square meters

-• This class describes events that are anticipated to have a minimal effect on the surrounding neighbourhood, such as weddings, birthdays, trade shows, ceremonies or an expanded business function, not associated with a licensed establishment (restaurant, bar or nightclub).
+• This class describes events that are anticipated to have a minimal effect on the surrounding neighborhood, such as weddings, birthdays, trade shows, ceremonies or an expanded business function, not associated with a licensed establishment (restaurant, bar or nightclub).
 These tents can be erected for a maximum of 7 consecutive days.

 • Located on a commercial or public property with approval of the property owner, and;